-After the puppy raiser returns the dog to CCI at approximately 15 months of age, the dog attends a six month or, in some cases, nine month training course with professional instructors at a Regional Training Center.
+After the puppy raiser returns the dog to Canine Companions at approximately 14-16 months of age, the dog attends a six-nine month training course with professional instructors at a Regional Training Center.
 The first two weeks, dogs are screened, undergoing x-rays and medical tests as well as tests to evaluate their temperaments.
 Some dogs are released at this point due to medical or temperament problems.
 The others continue into training.

 The first semester, which lasts three months, reviews and builds upon the basic obedience commands the dogs learned as puppies.
 It is during this semester that the dogs begin to work around the wheelchair and learn the retrieve command.
 Those that pass the first semester continue into their second semester of training.